gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Separate Illegal Guides/Illegal Items Guide.md

 **1.19.0**
 - Breaking Mangrove leaves with shears can drop leaves that don't stack with each other
 - Placing a stonecutter in the east/west direction and mining it with silk touch will drop a stonecutter facing the wrong way in the inventory.
 They will stack with normal stonecutter.

+**Preview 1.19.50.21 - Preview 1.19.50.20 (UBC) (Experimental)**
+- Downgrading Double Bamboo Slabs and Double Mosaic Bamboo Slabs from 1.19.50.21 as a block to 1.19.50.20 will turn them into unknown blocks.
+Mine up the unknown block (making sure that they do not stack) and then updating to 1.21.30 will give you Double Bamboo Slabs and Double Mosaic Bamboo Slabs as a tile item.

+**1.19.70**
+- Inside Woodland Mansions, it is possible to get Efficiency I leather chestplate.
+The Efficiency I Chestplates are located in a secret room containing a chest and a tree.
+This room is easily identificable due to its blocked-off entrance, but the frame is still visible.